studyathome-internationally/hub/docs/courses/assistive-technologies-basics/README.md

 ::: slot information

 This course is an introduction to Disability and Assistive Technologies.
-You will learn types of disabilities and related medical basics.
+You will learn about types of disabilities and related medical basics.
 You will get to know the daily challenges of people with disabilities and how to face them with Assistive Technologies.
+Additionally you will learn basics in Human Computer Interaction (HCI) and User Interface Design.

 :::